Tim Means: UFC return

 Means faced Niko Price on March 9, 2019, at UFC Fight Night 146.
 He lost the fight via knockout in the first round, marking the first time he's been stopped due to strikes.

 In the last fight of his prevailing contract, Means faced Thiago Alves on December 7, 2019, at UFC on ESPN 7.
 He won the fight via a submission in round one.
 Means signed a new contract with the UFC in the following week.

 Means was scheduled to face Ramazan Emeev on February 15, 2020, at UFC Fight Night 167.
 However, Emeev was removed from the bout in late-January for undisclosed reasons and replaced by Daniel Rodriguez.
 Means lost the fight via submission in the second round.
 Means dedicated his fight to two teenage boys who had died in a car crash in his community.
 He had a special mouth piece made in their honor and claimed to had "fought his hardest" for them that night.

 Means faced Laureano Staropoli on August 8, 2020, at UFC Fight Night 174.
 At the weigh-ins, Staropoli weighed in at 174.5 pounds, three and a half pounds over the welterweight non-title fight limit.
 The bout proceeded at a catchweight and Stropoli was fined 20% of his purse, which went to Means.
 He won the fight via unanimous decision.

 Means replaced Robbie Lawler to face Mike Perry on November 21, 2020, at UFC 255.
 At the weigh-ins on November 20, Perry missed weight, weighing in at 175.5 pounds, over the non-title welterweight limit of 171.0 pounds.
 As a result, the bout proceeded at a catchweight and Perry was fined 30 percent of his purse, which went to Means.
 Means won the fight via unanimous decision.

 Means was scheduled to face Danny Roberts on June 19, 2021, at UFC on ESPN 25.
 However, Roberts was removed from the pairing due to COVID-19 protocols in the days leading up to the event.
 Subsequently Means was shifted to face Nicolas Dalby at UFC Fight Night 190 on June 26, 2021.
 Means won the fight via unanimous decision.

 Means faced Kevin Holland on June 18, 2022, at UFC on ESPN 37.
 He lost the bout in the second round after getting submitted with a D'arce choke.

 Means faced Max Griffin on October 29, 2022, at UFC Fight Night 213.
 He lost the fight via a split decision.

+Means faced Alex Morono on May 13, 2023, at UFC on ABC 4.
+He lost fight via guillotine choke in the second round.

+Means faced André Fialho on September 23, 2023, at UFC Fight Night 228.
+He won the fight via technical knockout in round three.
+This fight earned him the Fight of the Night award.

+Means faced Uroš Medić on April 27, 2024 at UFC on ESPN 55.
+He lost the fight by knockout in the first round.